Monitoring and Analyzing Telemetry

 Viewing telemetry data in Application Insights

 Telemetry from Business Central is stored in Azure Monitor Logs in the traces table.
-You can view collected data by writing log queries.
-Log queries are written in the Kusto query language (KQL).
-For more information, see Logs in Azure Monitor and Overview of log queries in Azure Monitor.
+You can view collected data by writing log queries using Kusto query language (KQL).
+Learn more at Logs in Azure Monitor and Overview of log queries in Azure Monitor.

 In the Azure portal, open your Application Insights resource.